GluuFederation/docs-casa-prod/docs/source/developer/intro-plugin.md

 ### Dependencies

-It is likely you will reuse other libraries in your plugin.
+It is likely you will use external libraries in your plugin.
 Unless such dependencies are already part of those Gluu Casa provides at runtime, you have to provide them in your project.
 This means you will generate a fat jar (a jar-with-dependencies).

-To know about the dependencies already available at runtime, you can to do the following:
+To know the dependencies already available at runtime, do the following:

-1. clone Gluu casa (`git clone https://github.com/GluuFederation/casa.git`)

-1. switch to a proper branch (e.g. `git checkout version_4.0`)

-1. cd to application's project (`cd app`)

-1. run `mvn dependency:tree`

-Alternatively, you may extract the file `/opt/gluu/jetty/casa/webapps/casa.war` inside your Gluu Server container and inspect subdirectory `WEB_INF/lib`.
-To do so you can use `jar -xf casa.war WEB-INF/lib`.
+1. Create a temporary directory in locally and `cd` to it

+1. Create `app` and `shared` folders inside it

+1. Download file `https://ox.gluu.org/maven/org/gluu/casa-base/4.0.0-SNAPSHOT/casa-base-4.0.0.Final.pom` and save it as `pom.xml`.
+If you are on linux, you can use `wget` passing `-O pom.xml`

+1. `cd` to `shared` and download `https://ox.gluu.org/maven/org/gluu/casa-shared/4.0.0-SNAPSHOT/casa-shared-4.0.0.Final.pom` (save as `pom.xml`)

+1. `cd` to `../app` and download `https://ox.gluu.org/maven/org/gluu/casa/4.0.0-SNAPSHOT/casa-4.0.0.Final.pom` saving again as `pom.xml`

+1. Do `cd ..` and run `mvn dependency:tree -pl app`.
+It will take some minutes until all dependencies are downloaded to your local maven repository.
+Finally the tree will be printed on the screen.

 If you are already using in your project dependencies found in Casa, you should skip those in your jar file to get a lighter plugin.
 To do so you can set the `scope` of the artifact to `provided` in your maven's pom descriptor.